Welcome to my Pilates Blog!

 How is Unified Pilates different from a regular Pilates class?

-Our classes take place in a small group environment where you will be connecting with participants with similar goals, so we can really focus on your unique Pilates journey.
-At a time when we are restricted from meeting physically, we connect as part of a group and instil a sense of community.
+Our virtual sessions take place in a semi private group environment where you will be connecting with participants with similar goals, so we can really focus on your unique Pilates journey.
 Our classes aim to not just teach you movement and provide guidance, but also to connect as a group, albeit virtually.